OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:35

-Jesus declared, “I am the bread of life.
+Jesus declared, “I am the sustenance of life.
 Whoever comes to me and believes in Me, shall not ever hunger, nor shall they thirst again.

 ## John 6:36